 Arts Center Staff

 Melissa Griffin was born and raised in Tangipahoa Parish.
 She holds a degree in Communication from Southeastern Louisiana University.
-Over the years, she has pursued professional development opportunities—through classes and mentors—to further her education and understanding of her passion: nonprofit marketing and management.
-She’s volunteered and supported organizations like the Alzheimer’s Association, Loaves of Fishes Soup Kitchen, Children of Destiny and 90.9 FM KSLU.
+Over the years, she has pursued professional development opportunities to further her education and understanding of her passion: nonprofit marketing and management.
+She’s a member of the Rotary Club of Hammond and has volunteered with organizations like the Alzheimer’s Association, Children of Destiny, Grieving with Grace, and 90.9 FM KSLU.
 Melissa’s career path has taken her to locations across southern parts of the U.S. and allowed her to hold many different positions, including radio producer, downtown event coordinator, business development and marketing manager and even executive director of the Hammond Regional Arts Center (2011-2013).
-Melissa returns to HRAC with a renewed passion for her hometown community and looks forward to the challenges of managing an organization that contributes to enriching people’s lives through culture and the arts.
-Melissa, her husband Josh and their two young sons are happy to be back home in Hammond.
+In 2019 Melissa returned to HRAC with a renewed passion for her hometown community and welcomed the challenges of managing an organization that contributes to enriching people’s lives through culture and the arts.
+Melissa, her husband Josh, and their two young sons are happy to be back home in Hammond.

 Board of Directors